splitbrain/dokuwiki-plugin-dw2pdf/tpl/default/README.txt

 ===== Headers and Footers =====

 The following files can be created and will be used to set headers and footers on odd or even pages.
-Special footers can be used on the first and last page of a document.
+Special headers/footers can be used on the first page of a document.
 If a file is does not exist the next more generic one will be tried.
 Eg. if You don't differ between even and odd pages, just the header.html is used.

   * ''header_odd.html'' -- Header for odd pages
   * ''header_even.html'' -- Header for even pages
   * ''header_first.html'' -- Header for the first page
-  * ''header_last.html'' -- Header for the last page
   * ''header.html'' -- Header for all pages
   * ''footer_odd.html'' -- Footer for odd pages
   * ''footer_even.html'' -- Footer for even pages
   * ''footer_first.html'' -- Footer for the first page
-  * ''footer_last.html'' -- Footer for the last page
   * ''footer.html'' -- Footer for all pages
   * ''citation.html'' -- Citationbox to be printed after each article